-Despite the round number, this version of is relatively light on updates.
+Despite the round number, this version of Chrome is relatively light on updates.
 The most important are aimed at developers, as highlighted in the official announcement.
 Service Workers are likely the most relevant long-term, a new API enabling web applications to use functionality normally reserved for native apps, like rich offline experiences, periodic background syncs and push notifications.
 You can read a more comprehensive description of the technology in this introductory article on HTML5 Rocks.
-Unfortunately, support is currently limited to browsers using the Blink rendering engine (Chrome on desktop and Android, ) and ; without a commitment from on Safari, service workers will have a limited impact on the development of mobile apps.
+Unfortunately, support is currently limited to browsers using the Blink rendering engine (Chrome on desktop and Android, Opera) and Firefox; without a commitment from Apple on Safari, service workers will have a limited impact on the development of mobile apps.

 Another small feature specific to Android is the ability to specify a theme color for websites.
 Because it’s only supported by Lollipop and Android is notoriously slow to update to newer versions, it will take a long while until this is relevant for day-to-day usage.